kwadrnt/jquery-dom-lab/README.md

 4. Add a second greeting ("Que tal?"), in a second column to the right of the first.
 5. Add the class "blue" to both greetings.

-For each problem above, copy your solution into [`/scripts/app.js`](/scripts/app.js) on the correct line.

-When you open `index.html` in your browser, your solutions should all run!
+Your goal is for you to open `index.html` in your browser, and have your solutions should all run!